FMJansen/inclusief.design/environment.md

 ## Working environment

+Therre seem to be no statistics specifically on the Dutch design context (in e.g. gender equality, cultural backgrounds, etc.).
+In the UK, there are some thanks to the [Design Council](https://www.designcouncil.org.uk/what-we-do/research/design-economy).

 There’s much more at [Project Include](https://projectinclude.org/recommendations/).
-If you need inspiration from a Dutch cultural context, check out [Code Diversiteit & Inclusie](https://codedi.nl/)
+If you need inspiration from a Dutch cultural context, check out [Code Diversiteit & Inclusie](https://codedi.nl/).

 - Hire people to work on Diversity and Inclusion (D&I) and make sure there is governance. – [Project Include - Implementing Inclusive Cultures](https://projectinclude.org/implementing_culture#staff-for-building-inclusion), [Maurice Cherry](https://youtu.be/eBuFCkmyYuA?t=1090)
 - Make sure not to hire just women in ‘empathy roles’ and to value empathy work equally to technical work. – [Lauren Bacon](https://www.laurenbacon.com/women-tech-empathy-work/)